 This clause identifies the mapping of functional entities shown in Figure 6.2.2.1-1 into 5GC functional entities defined in 3GPP TS 23.501 [4].

-In this study, the mapping of WSF and AF, and the mapping of WNSGF and 5GC functional entities are considered.
+In this document, the mapping of WSF and AF, and the mapping of WNSGF and 5GC functional entities are considered.
 Other functional entities (i.e., CSF, WMCF, WNMGF) are not considered since these functional entities are not expected to interact with 5GC.

 6.2.3.2.2 WSF and AF